 A Mi-ki isn’t expensive… she’s priceless.
-People may be surprised that a small Mi-ki dog can sell for upwards of $3,000 or more.
+People may be surprised that the cost of a Mi-ki puppy is $3,100 or more (breeding rights are an additional $1,500.)
 But any well-bred dog from a reputable breeder is going to be relatively expensive initially.

 When less isn’t more

 Little did he know that Levi was no bargain.
-Levi had a bad elbow that required surgery.
+Levi had a bad elbow that required surgery as a young dog.
 He also had gastritis, which meant it wasn’t a question of if he would throw up — it was when.
-So Levi was put on a $90/month prescription, which was fine.
-He was a great dog and my husband adored him!
+So Levi was put on a $90/month prescription for his digestion issues.
+My husband didn’t mind because Levi was a great dog and my husband adored him!

 Levi saw the best specialists in Colorado and just had a great checkup just four months before he suddenly dropped dead of heart failure at the tender age of 7.
 It was years before my poor husband could even think about getting another dog, he was so devastated.

 If you’re like us, you’d do anything for your dog, and my husband never begrudged the fact that Levi required so much care.
 But the gastritis meds alone cost $7,560 over his much-too-short lifetime.
 If he could have spent more to have a puppy that came from health screened parents to have more time with his precious dog, he would have.